Florida Gators women's volleyball: History

 In 2002, Florida made their first final four appearance since 1998, defeating Temple in the Sweet 16 and Penn State in the Elite Eight, before falling to eventual national champion Southern California in the semifinals.

 After being 0-for-6 in previous NCAA Final Four semifinals, Florida broke through in 2003, by defeating Hawaii in the semis, 30–28, 30–28, 23–30, 30–28.
 Appearing in their first NCAA title match in school history, the Gators lost to undefeated Southern California in four sets, 25–30, 30–27, 30–19, 30–26.
-Wise became the first Division I female coach to coach in a championship match.
+Wise became the first Division I female head coach to coach in a championship match.
 In addition, Florida set a then-NCAA record of 105 straight games won during the 2003 season.

-The Florida Gators opened the 2017 beating #1 Texas and #5 Nebraska in the opening weekend.
+The Florida Gators opened the 2017 season beating #1 Texas and #5 Nebraska in the opening weekend.
 They would eventually become the #1 ranked team...their first since 2010.
-The Gators finished the season 30-2 and reached their second final...falling to Nebraska 3–1.
+The Gators finished the season 30–2 and reached their second final...falling to Nebraska 3–1.
 Rhamat Alhassan (1st Team), Carli Snyder (2nd Team), Shainah Joseph (2nd Team), and Rachael Kramer (3rd Team) would give Florida their highest total class of All-Americans in a single year in school history.
 Additionally, Mary Wise garnered the 2017 AVCA Coach of the Year for her third time....the second highest total in the award's history.

+In 2023, the program's attendance record was set at 10,323 in attendance at the O'Connell Center when the 3rd ranked Gators played #1 Wisconsin.
+This also set the record for the highest attended volleyball match hosted by an SEC school and the highest on-campus volleyball match in the state of Florida.

+On February 17, 2025, former assistant coach Ryan Theis was hired to replace Mary Wise as head coach after 6 seasons at Ohio and 11 seasons at Marquette.